AlexBlandin/GreenbookClub/problems.md

     Output: Minus Ninety-two Thousand Four Hundred (and) Thirty Five

-# Problem 2: (Last seen 2020-11-17)
+# Matrix Revolutions (Last seen 2020-11-17)

-Given a matrix `N x N` write a method to rotate the matrix by 90 degrees.
+Given an `N x N` matrix, write a method to rotate the matrix by 90 degrees.

     Input: [[1,2,3],
             [4,5,6],